ChildMindInstitute/mindlogger-app-refactor/README.md

   };
 ```

+### Updating the Application version

+Install Fastlane via Homebrew: `brew install fastlane`.

+Update the version in the `package.json` file and run: `yarn bump`.

+To update only the build version of the Application, just run `yarn bump` without updating the `package.json` file.

 #### Alternative Build Configurations

 The above scripts run the app using Debug configuration and for MindLogger's `dev` server environment.
 You can also run the app using the optimized Release configuration (which disables debugger integration) or for other MindLogger server environments, including `qa`, `staging`, `uat`, and `production`.